PH-F/raspberry_pi3_arcade/README.md

 	    ```

 10. Start the browser at boot
+	1. Open the teminal and create the folder:  /home/pi/.config/lxsession/LXDE-pi/
-	1. Open the teminal and type: 	sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart
+	2. Open the teminal and type: 	sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart
-    2.
+    3.
     ```
     #@xscreensaver -no-splash # comment this line out to disable screensaver
     @xset s off